Columbo Yogurt Formula B Challenge Cup

 - March 722 (Ted Roman): Ted Roman (Pleasantville, NY) raced a #63 March 722 in SCCA Formula B in 1973.
 When he appeared at the Pocono SCCA National, he was said to be from Northeast Pennsylvania Region, but the end-of-season points tables placed him in Southeast Division with Atlanta Region.
 When he raced in Formula Super Vee in 1972, his home town had been recorded as Pleasantville, NY.
 Nothing more known.

 - Brabham BT38 [15?]
 (Bill O'Connor): New for Motul Rondel Racing at Hockenheim in mid-April 1972, and raced all season by Bob Wolleck.
 Raced once by Carlos Reutemann at Enna.
 Sold to Bill O'Connor (Highland Park, IL) for Formula B for 1973.
 To Chuck Dietrich (Sandusky, OH) for 1974, then fitted with a Cosworth BDA for 1975, 1976 and 1977.
-Subsequent history unknown.
+He continued to race it in 1978, but at the age of 53 was appearing less often.
+This was presumably the Brabham he drove in 1979, but by 1980 he had replaced it with a Lola T460.
+The subsequent history of the Brabham is unknown.

 - Brabham BT40 (Craig Hill): Craig Hill (Missassagua, Ontario, Canada) raced a white #2 Brabham BT40 in the Players Canadian Formula B series in 1973, entered by Fother Hill Ltd with sponsorship from Castrol GTX.
 Retained by Hill for 1974 and fitted with a Cosworth BDA engine for the new Formula Atlantic series, when it ran as #4.
 Unknown in 1975.
 It was bought from Opert Racing's Brian Robertson by Howard Kelly (Kingston, Ontario), and raced at the IMSA Formula Atlantic race at Road Atlanta in April 1976, then at a couple of later Players rounds in Canada.
 Kelly traded it to Jerry Jolly (Denver, CO) for a Lola T322/4 Formula Super Vee.
 Owners after Jolly are believed to have been George Gettel (Denver, CO) - so it would be the Brabham he raced in 1979 - then Sherry M Fagans in 1981, then Jim Christiansen and then Ron Doyle, who had been Fagans' mechanic at one stage.
 It was then owned by a man named Forrest Grove (Denver, CO) in 1984, and raced by him with a Mazda engine in ASR in 1985 and 1986.
 Grove won the MiDiv Regional title in ASR in this car in 1986.
 After Grove's death, it was acquired from his son by John Streeter (Ford Collins, CO) in 2009.